dotlang/language/README.md

 `true`, `false`

 ###Inheritance and polymorphism
-- To have type C inherit type P, there must a field of type P defined in C. If there is just one field, casting will be automatically done, but if there is more than one you have to cast manually.
+- To have type C inherit non-interface type P, there must a field of type P defined in C. If there is just one field, casting will be automatically done and you can use C instead of P. But having two fields of that type is like inheriting from a class twice and will disable runtime polymorphism for that type.
+- You can cast type C to interface type I, if all empty methods that accept `I` are also defined to accept `C`.

 Suppose that we want to implement equality check:
 `func (==)(a: EqChecked, b: EqChecked) -> bool { return eq_check(a, b); }`
-`type EqChecked := struct;`
+`type EqChecked := interface;`
 `func eq_check(a: EqChecked, b: EqChgecked) -> bool;` //by default we don't have equality check for any type Here EqCheck is some kind of interface which defines, any type can be EqCheck if it has a function named `eq_check` with appropriate signature.
 We can define a type which conforms to this interface:
-`type Event := struct { x:int; EqCheck; };`  //an anonymous field of type EqCheck `func eq_check(a: Event, b: Event)->bool { return a.x == b.x; }`
+`type Event := struct { x:int; };`
+`func eq_check(a: Event, b: Event)->bool { return a.x == b.x; }`
 Do type Event can be used instead of type EqChecked if and only if, for every function defined which accepts an EqChecked input, there is a function with same signature accepting Event type.